selecto-elixir/selecto_test/README.md

  - /detail a test detail view

-Projects using listable_components_tailwind should include Tailwind and Alpine.js as is done in this project.
+Projects using selecto_components should include Tailwind and Alpine.js as is done in this project.

 You need to add the push event hook from assets/js/hooks